noahcr/caldwell.militarysuicidecharts/README.md

-# caldwell.interactive
+# Behind the Scenes

-Behind the Scenes - Active Duty Soldiers More Likely To Commit Suicide
+Active Duty Soldiers More Likely To Commit Suicide

 In January, I stumbled upon the U.S. Department of Defense’s annual <a href="http://www.dspo.mil/SuicideData/DoDSERAnnualReports.aspx">Suicide Event Report</a> (SER), and started to poke around.
 The data was incredibly granular, documenting every tiny detail for every suicide completed or attempted by active duty soldiers - their living situation at the time, their combat history, their recent relationships.